 A braided rug seemed like an awesome idea and one that could actually give new life to the worn out old shirts.
 And hey, we can all use some fun new home decor DIYs.

-I took on this project over a weekend; and while it does take a long time, I’m so happy with the result!
+I took on this project over a weekend; and while it does take a decent amount of time, I’m so happy with the result!

 For my rug, I decided to grab a bunch of blue-toned shirts and some neutrals so my rug had some sort of a colour scheme.